-Nausea - can be from either the estrogen or the progestagen of your HRT and usually only happens only when you first start.
+Nausea - can be from either the estrogen or the progestagen of your HRT and usually only happens when you first start your HRT.
 It can be improved by taking your hormones in a different way or lowering the dose.

-Headache - can be from either the estrogen or the progestagen and as above is usually dealt with by adjusting the dose or the delivery system (oral vs through the skin) of your HRT.
+Headache - can be from either the estrogen or the progestagen in your HRT and as above is usually dealt with by adjusting the dose or the delivery system (oral vs through the skin) of your HRT.